 This is a prime example of how fast food chains turn salads into junk food.
 The high-fat toppings like fried chicken and shredded cheese make this salad one of the most calorie-high entrees on the menu.
 And speaking of devious fast food maneuvers, check out these 25 Things Fast Food Chains Don’t Want You to Know.

-Kale may be one of the most buzzed-about health foods in decades, but Panera’s Kale Caesar is far worse than their classic romaine-based variety.
-And it’s all thanks to the addition of parmesan crisps—which they add to the salad in addition to grated parm.
-If you want to give this dish a try, ask for it without the crisps to enjoy a meal with just 450 calories and a more respectable 830 milligrams of salt.
+Panera’s Southwest-inspired salad far worse than their classic romaine-based variety.
+And it’s all thanks to the addition of far too many salt sources.
+If you want to give this dish a try, ask for it without the crisps to enjoy a meal with just 325 calories and a more respectable 635 milligrams of salt.
 For more ways to eat healthy at your favorite soup and salad joint, check out our report, Every Soup and Sandwich at Panera – Ranked!

 Perkins Honey Mustard Chicken Crunch Salad

 What do you get when you combine fatty, honey mustard-topped veggies with bacon and salty chicken tenders?
 Answer: This sad excuse for a salad from Perkins.
-Currently, the chain has stores in 34 states, so we're hoping they clean up their nutritional act before it hits the other 16.
 Besides staying away from this waist-widening salad, there are plenty of other ways to slim down in time for spring.
 These 50 Ways to Lose 10 Pounds—Fast are just a few of the effective hacks we have on hand.

 Studies show that people tend to perceive not-so-wholesome meals as healthy if they are labeled with certain buzzwords—and Quiznos has marketed this salad with a bunch of them: “apple” and “acai” to name but a few.
 Brace yourself for the truth: This dish actually has more calories than a Whopper and more than a day’s worth of sugar.
 Yes, seriously!
-To stay on track with your weight loss goal, skip this fatty, caloric mess and order the chain’s Small Chicken Bacon Ranch Flatbread instead.
-It may sound less wholesome, but it will actually save you nearly 200 calories and 14 grams of artery-clogging fat.
+To stay on track with your weight loss goal, skip this fatty, caloric mess and order the chain’s 4-inch Apple Harvest sub instead.
+It may sound less wholesome, but it will actually save you nearly 200 calories.

 Romano’s Macaroni Grill Parmesan Crusted Chicken Salad